dg-gh/welp_library/docs/welp_threads.md

 	welp::async_task_end A;
 	T.async_task(A, f, arg1, ... , argn);
-	// can continue there even if the task is not fished A.finish_task();
+	// can continue there even if the task is not finished A.finish_task();
 	// can't continue there until the task is finished